monmima/laravel-aide-memoire/README.md

         heroku config:add APP_URL=http://[my-web-app-name].test

-7. Create a Heroku remote:

-        heroku git:remote -a [my-web-app-name]

-8. Push your project to Heroku:
+7. Push your project to Heroku:

         git push heroku HEAD:master

-9. On the Heroku's web site, click on **Open app**, which should be located somewhere in the top right corner of the page of your project
+8. On the Heroku's web site, click on **Open app**, which should be located somewhere in the top right corner of the page of your project
-10. Now you should see your app.
+9. Now you should see your app.
-11. Go to the browser
+10. Go to the browser
-12. Your development server should be located at http://127.0.0.1:8000 .
+11. Your development server should be located at http://127.0.0.1:8000 .

 ### Updating Your Project